 Track progress as you instrument Amplitude

-As you implement Amplitude for the first time, take care to QA your data during each step the process.
+As you implement Amplitude for the first time, take care to QA your data during each step of the process.
 This helps ensure that you're tracking the events, users, and actions that provide valuable insights for your product or service.

 QA your instrumentation